-(0.5 credit, 0 lecture, 1 lab) [CMIS100] This course teaches students the fundamental and introductory skills necessary to adequately use Microsoft Windows and Word programs.
-These applications assist nursing students in the navigation process of computerized medical records.
+(0.5 credit, 0 lecture, 1 lab) [CMIS100]\ This course teaches students the fundamentals and introductory skills necessary to adequately use Microsoft Windows and Word programs.
+These applications will assist the nursing student in the navigation process of the computerized medical record.

-Fundamentals of Nursing
+NRSG130 Fundamentals of Nursing

-(4.5 credit, 1.5 lecture, 6 lab) [Pre-Nursing Certificate and admission to the nursing program; corequisite: NRSG140]
+(4.5 credit, 1.5 lecture, 6 lab) [Pre-Nursing Certificate and admission to the nursing program; corequisite: NRSG140]\

 Fundamentals of Nursing introduces students to the basic human needs.
 This introduction includes the study of the biophysical and psychosocial needs.
-The biophysical needs addressed are the need for safety, rest, comfort, mobility, elimination, nutrition and hygiene.
-The psychosocial needs addressed are safety and security, love and belonging, self-esteem and self-actualization.
-The motivational tasks of aging with discussion of death, dying and grieving process are studied.
+The biophysical needs addressed will be the need for safety, rest, comfort, mobility, elimination, nutrition and hygiene.
+The psychosocial needs addressed will be safety and security, love and belonging, self-esteem and self-actualization.
+The motivational tasks of aging with discussion of death, dying and grieving process will be studied.
 This course begins the student's socialization process into the profession of nursing.
 Instruction includes theory, skills lab and clinical lab.
-Universal precautions and basic nursing skills are integrated with the basic human need.
+Universal precautions and basic nursing skills will be integrated with the basic human need.
 Directed learning provides students with the opportunity to apply course concepts in specific situations.
 Basic nursing skills are introduced in skills lab and the clinical lab through demonstration and practice.

-Pharmacology in Nursing
+NRSG140 Pharmacology in Nursing

-(3 credit, 3 lecture, 0 lab) [Pre-Nursing Certificate and admission to the nursing program; corequisite: NRSG130]
+(3 credit, 3 lecture, 0 lab) [Pre-Nursing Certificate and admission to the nursing program; corequisite: NRSG130]\